How to Provide a Positive Holiday Experience with Santa for Kids with Autism

 - Seek out sensory-friendly holiday events in your community.

 From Autism Speaks’ “Santa Cares” events at malls around the nation to other public or private “Sensitive Santa” events, check your local community calendar to see which inclusive holiday events are already happening in your hometown.
-Many of these meet-and-greets dim the lighting, lower sound and take place outside of typical business hours to keep extra stimuli to a minimum.
-Santa and his elves are often specially trained and laid back…the big man has been known to sit on the floor with kids, when needed.
+Many of these meet-and-greets dim the lighting, lower sound and take place outside of typical business hours to keep crowds and extra stimuli to a minimum.
+Santa and his elves are often specially trained and laid back … the big man has been known to sit on the floor with kids, when needed.
 Even better, some of these events offer specific appointment times in order to give children adequate time with Santa while also avoiding the added stress that comes with waiting in a long line.

 - Make your own arrangements during regular hours.

 If you believe your child can tolerate and would enjoy a standard visit with Santa, go for it!
 If you need special arrangements, however, consider calling ahead or having a family member stand in line to give the photographer and Santa a heads-up on what is needed.
 For example, you may want to suggest a chair next to Santa instead of encouraging your child to sit on his lap, or extra props could help get him or her excited during the photo session.
 If you go this route, reserve your session in advance (if possible) or consider attending during slower hours, such as weekday mornings.
-Don’t forget that hunger and fatigue can play a role in the meeting, so make sure your child is fed and well-rested before heading to the “north pole!”
+Don’t forget that hunger and fatigue can play a role in the meeting, so make sure your child is fed and well-rested before heading to the “North Pole!”

 - Arrange your own private meeting.